 If the lessee is incorporated under the laws of the Cayman Islands and enters into provisional liquidation or official liquidation proceedings in the Cayman Islands, it is generally the case that the terms of the lease (which cannot be disclaimed) would provide for the procedure for repossession of the aircraft, remedies for loss of rent and provisions in respect of forfeit by the lessee of the security deposit and any maintenance reserves.

-The Convention and the Protocol (together, the "Cape Town Convention") have been in force in the Cayman Islands as of 1 November 2015, pursuant to the International Interests in Mobile Equipment (Cape Town Convention) Law 2015 (CTC Law).
-The Cayman Islands is not designated as an "entry point" pursuant to Article XIX of the Protocol.
+The Convention and the Protocol (together, the "Cape Town Convention") have been in force in the Cayman Islands as of 1 November 2015, pursuant to the International Interests in Mobile Equipment (Cape Town Convention) Act 2015 (CTC Act).
+The Cayman Islands are not designated as an "entry point" pursuant to Article XIX of the Protocol.

-Practice and procedure with respect to the interpretation and applicability of the CTC Law are still developing.
-The statements set forth herein are based on our interpretation of the Cape Town Convention and the CTC Law as at the date hereof, without the benefit of any precedent or established custom and practice.
+Practice and procedure with respect to the interpretation and applicability of the CTC Act are still developing.
+The statements set forth herein are based on interpretation of the Cape Town Convention and the CTC Act as at the date hereof, without the benefit of any precedent or established custom and practice.